rjpdasilva/NOS_ThunderNanoServices/Containers/Containers.md

 <a name="property.logpath"></a>
 ## *logpath <sup>property</sup>*

-Provides access to the containers log.
+Provides access to the containers log path.

 > This property is **read-only**.